ClickCease

 The blunt point

 EMA wants to be loud when the target is employee advocates.
-But when a live Employment Court case raised real employer-side issues about separate legal personality, compliance powers, personal exposure of directors, and onerous stay conditions, EMA did not appear willing to help.
+But when a live Employment Court case raised real employer-side issues about separate legal personality, compliance powers, personal exposure of directors, disclosure, and onerous stay conditions, EMA did not appear willing to help.

 It was not legally required to intervene.
 But its silence is relevant.
 It shows the difference between public lobbying and practical public-interest advocacy.